OpenSuSE Man Pages

 municate with the NFS server.
 Supported options are

-tcp, tcp6, and rdma. tcp6 use IPv6 addresses and is
+tcp, tcp6, rdma, and rdma6. tcp6 use IPv6 addresses and

-only available if support for TI-RPC is built in.
-Both
+is only available if support for TI-RPC is built in.

 All NFS version 4 servers are required to support TCP,